 Note: Depending on the number of participants, we may expand the number of qualification dates/times.

 Our arrangement with the Sheriff’s Department requires that the range is overseen by at least one Sheriff Department Officer, who will run the firearm range for this qualification process.
 The BCCD has to cover the expense of these officers on a per hour & per officer basis.
 The County is not charging the BCCD for the use of the range.
 Our firearm hunting program has a separate fee for the qualification.
-Last year we charged $15 per person, the fee will remain at $15 per person.
-This is for qualifying with one firearm.
-If a hunter desires to use a pistol or other firearm during the hunt, you must also qualify using that weapon, but only if you qualify with your first firearm choice.
+The fee for qualifying with one firearm is $15 per person If a hunter desires to use a pistol or other firearm during the hunt, they must also qualify using that weapon, but only if they qualify with their first firearm choice.
 There is an additional fee of $10 for each additional firearm.

 To facilitate efficiency of the qualification process and manage the expenses from the Sheriff’s Department, we will be assigning scheduled appointments for qualification date and times.
 This will be done by entering applicants on the qualification schedule, starting with the first date/time option and proceeding in the order of the receipt of each entry form.
-We encourage all potential participants to practice their target skills prior to their scheduled qualification – several people in the past did not satisfy the qualification criteria and were not eligible to participate in the firearm hunt program.
+We encourage all potential participants to practice their target skills prior to their scheduled qualification date.
+Several people in the past did not satisfy the qualification criteria and were not eligible to participate in the firearm hunt program.

 2021 BCCD Firearm Hunting Dates